Kontent-ai-Learn/kontent-ai-learn-web/README.md

 * `SENDGRID_API_KEY` - SendGrid API key (used for sending priority alerts via email)
 * `SENDGRID_EMAIL_ADDRESS_FROM` - SendGrid sender email address (used for sending priority alerts via email)
 * `SENDGRID_EMAIL_ADDRESS_TO` - SendGrid
-* `SubscriptionService.Bearer` - Subscription service access token for Kentico Kontent (used for verifying users' access to e-learning)
+* `SubscriptionService.Bearer` - Subscription service access token for Kontent.ai (used for verifying users' access to e-learning)
 * `SubscriptionService.Url` - Subscription service URL (used for verifying users' access to e-learning)
 * `SubscriptionService.ServiceCheckerEmail` - Email address that has an existing record in the Subscription service
-* `Webhook.Cache.Invalidate.CommonContent` - Kentico Kontent Webhook token (used for common content cache invalidation)
+* `Webhook.Cache.Invalidate.CommonContent` - Kontent.ai Webhook token (used for common content cache invalidation)

 ## How To Contribute